monsterkodi/kode/readme.md

 Since I will most likely be the only person using *kode*, it's probably wise to ditch the stuff I don't need:

-- literal coffeescript / doc macro
+- literal coffeescript / ▸doc macro
 - *cake* / *kake*
 - REPL
 - unless, until, is, or= ...